Blue-eyed Grass (Sisyrinchium montanum)

 Photo by Laticia Provencio

-The flowers remind me of miniature irises, each one only about half an inch wide.
-They sit lightly on their stems, opening in the sun and closing again when the light fades.
-I’ve learned to lean in close if I want to appreciate them fully.
+For a plant that grows only four to twelve inches tall, blue-eyed grass really catches the light.
+At first glance, it looks like nothing more than a tuft of narrow, grass‑like leaves.
+Then the flowers open, tiny blue or violet stars with bright yellow centers.
+The flowers, only about half an inch wide, sit lightly on their stems, opening in the sun and closing again when the light fades.
 From a distance, they can disappear into the surrounding grasses, but up close they’re delicate and precise, like something drawn with a very fine brush.

 USDA NRCS Plants Database — Sisyrinchium species (blue‑eyed grass) profile